fosres/MCDB-187AL/MCDB 187AL/README.md

 ---------------------------------------

-Instructions on How to Use Annotator Tanveer Salim.docx
+Edited Instructions on How to Use Annotator Tanveer Salim.docx

 Instructions on how to annotate